 Power, prayer & public archaeology: A conference in celebration of 750 years since the foundation of the Black Friary

-The conference aims to explore the archaeology and material culture of Religious Houses in late medieval Europe, through innovative approaches to new stories.
+The conference aimed to explore the archaeology and material culture of Religious Houses in late medieval Europe, through innovative approaches to new stories.
+Take a look at our session schedule here: Conference Programme

-Through interdisciplinary approaches, we want to address how the introduction of continental monastic orders impacted locally on social order, material culture, economy, burial practice, and the role of men, women and children.
+Through interdisciplinary approaches, speakers addressed how the introduction of continental monastic orders impacted locally on social order, material culture, economy, burial practice, and the role of men, women and children.

-Themes will include European-wide research, Ireland-focused studies, architectural style and technologies and a focus on the Black Friary Dominican site in Trim Co.
+Themes included European-wide research, Ireland-focused studies, architectural style and technologies and a focus on the Black Friary Dominican site in Trim Co.
 Meath as a case study.
-The latter will include papers on community and public archaeology, an integral part of the Black Friary Archaeology Project.
+The latter included papers on community and public archaeology, an integral part of the Black Friary Archaeology Project, and a presentation from community representatives.

 Geoffrey De Geneville, Seigneur of Vaucouleurs, married Maud or Matilda de Lacy in 1252.
 Matilda had inherited, from her grandfather Hugh de Lacy, vast estates and lordships in Ireland, Herefordshire, and the Welsh Marches.
 Henry III granted Geoffrey and Maud, and their heirs rights in the land of Meath held by her grandfather, by charter dated 8th August 1252.